uit-no/research-software.uit.no/content/blog/2025-pixi-and-uv.md

 +++
-title = "Using pixi and uv on a supercomputer" description = "A step-by-step guide on how to run Python code in an environment managed by Pixi or uv on a supercomputer" date = "2025-01-04"
+title = "Using Pixi and uv on a supercomputer" description = "A step-by-step guide on how to run Python code in an environment managed by Pixi or uv on a supercomputer" date = "2025-01-04"